ghsjeff/screeps/README.md

 # screeps

-LIVE code for Screeps - Any changes made to this branch will be pushed live to game world.
+LIVE code for Screeps - Any changes made to ANY branch will be push master branch to game world.